masneyb/cavedbmanager/README.md

 * xsltproc and libxml2-utils Debian packages
 * A webserver such as Apache to serve the content (apache2 Debian package)

-I installed the application in /usr/local/cavedbmanager and the application data in /usr/local/cavedbmanager-data.
+By default, install the application in /usr/local/cavedbmanager and the application data in /usr/local/cavedbmanager-data.
 If you install them in different locations, then be sure to edit the main settings.py file with that information.

 You will also need to setup your GIS maps.
 Put your GIS layers in